 - 2.5 cumulative grade point average in all business courses

-The College of Business has a six-credit global learning requirement intended to provide students with opportunities to develop skills and knowledge to succeed in the global marketplace.
-A variety of options exist to fulfill this requirement, including study abroad, international internships, and approved coursework.
+The College of Business has a six-credit global learning requirement to help students develop the skills to succeed in the global marketplace.
+A variety of options exists to fulfill this requirement, including study abroad, international internships, and approved coursework.

 Please review the online WSU Catalog for additional information about specific degree requirements.